 In February 1996, a significant flood on the Willamette threatened Station L. The boathouse was saved by members who stayed aboard the barge nearly twenty-four hours a day for three days.
 However the flood left silt which settled in the moorage area around the barge.
 Extreme low water in October 1997 caused the barge to tip and fill with water, ending its twenty-four year history as the base for Station L’s operations.

 Club boats were split between boathouses at Riverplace Marina and Oaks Park starting in 1998.
-In December 2004, Station L moved to the new Portland Boathouse on the east bank of the Willamette River near the Hawthorne Bridge.
-The new boathouse is only about five hundred meters north of the original 1973 Station L site.
+In December 2004, Station L moved to the Portland Boathouse on the east bank of the Willamette River near the Hawthorne Bridge, a location only about five hundred meters north of the original 1973 Station L site.

 In 2015 we welcomed the members of Portland Women’s Rowing, as our two clubs joined forces with the continuing goal of providing a wide range of rowing opportunities for our members.